Kia Sedona Insurance Rates

 Rates are averaged for all Kia Sedona models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers that tend to have accidents or serious violations may pay on average $1,030 more annually than a low-risk driver
+- Drivers considered higher risk who have multiple accidents or major violations may pay on average $1,030 more annually to insure a Kia Sedona

 Rate Tables and Charts